omahs/claim/Readme.md

 #### **LobsterDAO holders & active delegates**

 LobsterDAO is well known for being one of the oldest and more influential communities within the ecosystem.
-They have proven their capacity to get involved from the very beginning and helping to shape a community from the grounds up.
+They have proven their capacity to get involved from the very beginning and helping to shape a community from the ground up.
 From this community were chosen users that,

 - Held LOBS at the snapshot block **and** voted at least three times during the last year.